abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/tgwr_3.abi %}

+The input file contains some variables that have the same meaning as in the conventional GW code and other variables that are specific to GWR.

-We use [[optdriver]] 6 to enter the GWR code and the value of [[gwr_task]] indicates that we are performing a one-shot calculation with a 6-point minimax mesh ([[gwr_ntau]] = 6).
+We use [[optdriver]] 6 to enter the GWR code and [[gwr_task]] activates a one-shot calculation.
+We ask for a minimax mesh with [[gwr_ntau]] = 6 points.
 This is the minimum number of points one can use at present, and, clearly, it should be subject to convergence studies.

-The third input file performs a GWR calculation using the DEN and the WFK file produced previously.
-The input file contains some variables that have the same meaning as in the conventional GW code and other variables that are specific to GWR.
-Let us start from the GWR-specific variables whose name starts with *gwr_*.
+[[getden_filepath]] specifies the density file used to compute $v_{xc}(\rr)$, while [[getwfk_filepath]] specifies the WFK file with empty states.
+Note that the $\kk$-mesh specified in the input via [[ngkpt]], [[nshiftk]] and [[shiftk]] must agree with the one found in the WFK file.

 [[gwr_boxcutmin]] is set to 1.1 in order to accelerate the calculation, This is one of the parameters that should be subject to convergence studies.
 Please take some time to read the variable description.

-[[getden_filepath]] specifies the density file used to compute $v_{xc}(\rr)$, while [[getwfk_filepath]] specifies the WFK file with empty states.
-Note that the $\kk$-mesh specified in the input via [[ngkpt]], [[nshiftk]] and [[shiftk]] must agree with the one found in the WFK file.

 Now, let us turn our attention to the variables that are also used in the legacy GW code.
 In the [first GW tutorial](/tutorial/gw1), we have already performed convergence studies,